blueshrapnel/op3-vision-darknet/op3_vision_darknet/README.md

 ### Darknet configuration files:

-Currently YOLO-V7 and YOLO-V7-tiny are configured but this configuration can be added to by following the stes below:
+Currently YOLO-V7 and YOLO-V7-tiny are configured but this configuration can be added to by following the steps below:

 Create a new folder in the config folder with a custom name.
 In this folder add the following four files:
    1. `.names` file - this defines the names of the detections